home

 Since scientific research has shown that alcoholic beverages slow down the human machine, and since the human machine is the most important machine in industry, we should expect the use of alcoholic beverages to slow down industry, and we should expect prohibition, if enforced to speed up industry.
 Experiments show that two or four glasses of beer a day will impair the work done in typesetting by 8 percent, increase the time required for heavy mountain marches 22 per cent, and impair accuracy of shooting under severe Army tests 30 per cent….”

-In June 1917 the House was considering the Lever Food Control Bill, which would allow the government to regulate food production in the US in order to guarantee the most effective use during the war.
+In June 1917 the House considered the Lever Food Control Bill, which would allow the government to regulate food production in the US in order to guarantee the most effective use during the war.
 Drys seized on the opportunity to enact Prohibition as a conversation measure.
 Congressman Alvin Barkley of Kentucky (later President Harry Truman’s Vice-President) moved to amend the bill so as to forbid the use of foodstuffs in making alcohol.
 After three attempts his amendment passed.
 Wets immediately threatened to hold up the bill until the dry measures were stricken from it.
 (Peter Odegard, Pressure Politics: the Story of the Anti-Saloon League, 1928, 166-167.)

 In response Wilson asked the Anti-Saloon League to withdraw the Barkley Amendment at least as it affected the making of light beers and wine.
 League President James Cannon agreed, providing Wilson wrote a public letter requesting that the League do so.
-Wilson hesitated, but faced with the defeat of a bill he felt was necessary to the war effort, he agreed writing that…
+Wilson hesitated, but faced with the defeat of a bill he felt was necessary to the war effort, he agreed.
+His letter stated,

 I regard the immediate passage of this bill as of vital consequence to the defense and safety of the nation.
 Time is of the essence, and yet it has become evident that heated and protracted debate will delay the passage of the bill indefinitely if the provisions affecting the manufacture of beer and wine are insisted upon.”
 (PWW 29 June 1917 43:42)